swethaganesh17/swethaganesh17.github.io/_pages/about.md

   - /about.html
 ---

-Hello, thank you for your interest!
-I am a researcher, currently focussing on Reinforcement Learning and Stochastic Optimization.
+Hi there 👋 I am a researcher, currently focussing on Reinforcement Learning and Stochastic Optimization.
 Currently, I am a Postdoctoral Scholar in the School of Industrial Engineering at Purdue University, working with Prof. Vaneet Aggarwal.
 Prior to this, I was a Visiting Scholar at Purdue and earned my PhD from the Indian Institute of Science (IISc), Bengaluru, under the guidance of Prof. Gugan Thoppe.

 ### Selected works